 In this method, the substance is first grounded to coarse particles.
-It is then mixed with dispersion medium to get a suspension.
-The suspension is then grinded in a colloidal mill.
+It is then mixed with a dispersion medium to get a suspension.
+The suspension is then ground in a colloidal mill.

-It consists of two metallic dyes nearly touching each other and rotating in the opposite direction at a very high speed 7000 revolution per minute.
-The space between the dyes of the mill is so adjusted that coarse suspension to great shearing force giving rise to particles of colloidal size.
-Colloidal solution of black ink, paints varnishes dyes are obtained by this method.
+It consists of two metallic dyes nearly touching each other and rotating in the opposite direction at a very high speed, 7000 revolutions per minute.
+The space between the dyes of the mill is so adjusted that coarse suspension to great shearing force gives rise to particles of colloidal size.
+Colloidal solutions of black ink, paints, varnishes, and dyes are obtained by this method.

 b) Bredig’s Arc Method or by Electrical Dispersion

-This method is used to prepare sols of platinum, silver copper or gold.
-The metal whose sol is to be prepared is made as two-electrode which immersed in a dispersion medium such as water etc.
+This method is used to prepare sols of platinum, silver, copper or gold.
+The metal whose sol is to be prepared is made as two-electrode, which is immersed in a dispersion medium such as water etc.

 The dispersion medium is kept cool by ice.
 An electric arc is placed between the electrodes.
-The tremendous heat generated by and give colloidal solute.
-Electrolytes are used for this process for stabilization and cooling.
+Tremendous heat is generated, and colloidal solute is obtained.
+Electrolytes are used in this process for stabilization and cooling.

 The process of converting a freshly prepared precipitate into a colloidal solution is known as peptization.
-In this method as the electrolyte in smaller amounts is added which is known as peptization agent or peptizing agent.
-Cause of peptization is the adsorption of the ions of the electrolyte by the particles of the precipitate.
-Important peptizing agent are sugar gem gelatin and electrolyte.
+In this method, the electrolyte is added in smaller amounts, which is known as a peptization agent or peptizing agent.
+The cause of peptization is the adsorption of the ions of the electrolyte by the particles of the precipitate.
+Important peptizing agents are sugar, gem, gelatin and electrolyte.

-1. Freshly prepared ferric hydroxide can be converted into the colloidal state by shaking it with water contains Fe3+ or OH– ions i.e. FeCl3 or NH4OH respectively.
+1. Freshly prepared ferric hydroxide can be converted into the colloidal state by shaking it with water containing Fe3+ or OH– ions, i.e. FeCl3 or NH4OH, respectively.

 Fe(OH)3 + FeCl3 → (Fe(OH)1 Fe)+3 + 3Cl– precipitate electrolyte

-2. A stable sol of stannic oxide is obtained by adding a small amount of dilute HCl to stannic oxide precipitate similarly a colloidal solution of Al(OH)3 and AgCl are obtained by treating the corresponding freshly prepared with a very dilute solution of HCl and AgNO3 or KCl respectively.
+2. A stable sol of stannic oxide is obtained by adding a small amount of dilute HCl to the stannic oxide precipitate.
+Similarly, a colloidal solution of Al(OH)3 and AgCl are obtained by treating the corresponding solutions, freshly prepared with a very dilute solution of HCl and AgNO3 or KCl, respectively.

 Purification of Colloids